linhdnguyen23/Archive/README.md

 #### Basic Storage

 Your "storage engine" will create and managed binary files (archives), that are comprised of an arbitrary set of files.
 Users may add text files, or binary files like images or videos.
 Your program will not be asked to any single file larger than 500k in size.
 It should go without saying, but your program must not change, alter, or corrupt the files that it stores in any way.
-Assuming a given file has been added to your storage file, when it is extracted it must be *exactly* the same.
+Assuming a given file has been added to your archive, when it is extracted it must be *exactly* the same.

 #### A Note on Space Management